 - Discretionary: $340 (entertainment, new clothes, personal and household hygiene, extra savings, etc.)

 Looking to stretch that $23 an hour wage as far as you can so you can live well and bump up your savings rate?
 It’s totally possible if you’re determined enough!
-Check out these 72 tips to save money.
+Check out these tips to make $200 on the side, fast.